tau-OS/tau-user-agent-chrome/README.md

 Google Chrome Extension that modifies User-Agent string in outgoing requests to contain tauOS.

-This extension is included with tauOS
+This extension is for tauOS

 ## Testing